 This Green Bean Potato Salad has been a classic summer for a reason!
 It's bursting with the vibrant flavors of colors of summer.

 Tender new potatoes and perfectly cooked green beans make the base of this easy summer side dish.
 Bell peppers and red onion add flavor, crunch, and color.
-The veggies are then tossed in a light and easy to make a lemon-dill dressing.
+The veggies are then tossed in a light and easy-to-make lemon-dill dressing.
 Simple and delicious!

 This Green Bean Potato Salad is perfect for picnics, potlucks, and summer cookouts.